 These little black seeds are a nutritional powerhouse for so many reasons.
 Here are a few of my favourites: they're anti-inflammatory and loaded with omega-3 fatty acids.
 This is important because they help to lower inflammation and this is super important because chronic inflammation makes us more susceptible to things like obesity and arthritis.
 Omega-3s also support heart health, lower symptoms of depression, and reduce the risk of cancer, and what's not to love about that!?
 Enjoy this brekkie often and you'll nourish yourself in so many ways.

-OVERNIGHT CHIA PUDDING
+STRAWBERRY AND MINT CHIA PUDDING

 3 tablespoons organic chia seeds